Women's T20 Cup: Structure

 The Women's Twenty20 Cup has varying formats and number of teams over its history.
 In 2009, 32 teams took part divided into eight tiered divisions of four, with the winners of Division 1 being crowned the Champions.
 In 2010, teams were divided into three regions (Midlands & North, South and South & West), and then further divided into divisions within their regions.
 The best-performing teams across the three Division Ones progressed to Finals Day.
 This format was retained until the end of the 2013 season.

 In 2014, teams were divided into four divisions, which were further divided into regional groups of three (and one group of four) each.
 Each team then progressed into a second group stage to play against teams that finished in the same position in the first round, with the winner of Round 2 Group 1A being crowned the Champions.
 From 2015, teams were divided into four divisions with promotion and relegation, with the winner of Division 1 winning the tournament.
 In 2017, the number of division was reduced to three, with this format retained until the end of the 2019 season.

 The tournament was cancelled in 2020 due to the COVID-19 pandemic.
 In 2021, due to ongoing concerns with the pandemic, as well as limited travel costs, the tournament was organised on a regional basis, with six groups of six, and no overall national winner.
-In 2022, the tournament remained organised on a regional basis, with teams now divided into eight groups.
+In 2022 and 2023, the tournament remained organised on a regional basis, with teams now divided into eight groups.
+In 2024, teams were again organised on a regional basis into four groups, but with the four group winners progressing to a national finals group.

 Current teams

-In 2023, the 35 teams that compete in the tournament are organised into 8 regional groups.
-The teams are divided as follows:
+In 2024, the 35 teams competed in the tournament were organised into 4 regional groups.
+The teams were divided as follows: